QAMinn2468/Ladybugs/README.md

 #Goal#
 ===============================

-Make it through the Ladybugs and to the safety of the grass on the other side!
+Make it through the Ladybugs and to the safety of the water on the other side!

 #Controls#